-If you still have an objective statement floating at the top of your resume, highlight it and then tap “delete.”
+If you still have an objective statement floating at the top of your resume or CV, highlight it and then tap “delete.”

 Gone are the days of writing resume objective statements, and thank goodness, too.